gyurci08/proxmox-deploy/README.md

-Certainly!
-Here’s an updated **README** reflecting your new `controller.sh` script with its usage and actual supported commands:

 # Proxmox Automated Landscape Install

 This project enables fully automated Proxmox VM deployment and management using a single command and a centralized configuration file.
 All environment-specific values are managed in `config.yml`, and the process is orchestrated via the `controller.sh` script.